domebuehler/bdlc-group2/doc/README.md

 ## Possible Questions

 - In which season are parking violations most likely?
-- At what time of the day is it most likely to get a ticket?
+- On which street are the most violations recorded?
 - Which body type / make of vehicle is most likely to be fined?

+## Definite Questions

-- On which street are the most violations recorded?
+- Whats the most amount that was paid in violations and by which Plate ID?
+- At what hour of the day is it most likely to get a ticket?
+- Which percentage of the total violation "income" has been provided by the top 10% (top 10% amount of tickets)?